-On August 6, 2021, GCMG's Board of Directors authorized a stock repurchase plan, of up to an aggregate of \$25.0 million, excluding fees and expenses, which may be used to repurchase shares of the Company's outstanding Class A common stock and warrants to purchase shares of Class A common stock.
-Class A common stock and warrants may be repurchased from time to time in open market transactions, in privately negotiated transactions, including with employees or otherwise, pursuant to the requirements of Rule 10b-5 and Rule 10b-18 of the Exchange Act, as well as to retire (by cash settlement or the payment of tax withholding amounts upon net settlement) equity-based awards granted under our 2020 Incentive Award Plan, as amended and restated (and any successor plan thereto), with the terms and conditions of these repurchases depending on legal requirements, price, market and economic conditions and other factors.
+On August 6, 2021, GCMG's Board of Directors authorized a stock repurchase plan, which may be used to repurchase shares of the Company's outstanding Class A common stock and warrants to purchase shares of Class A common stock.
+Class A common stock and warrants may be repurchased from time to time in open market transactions, in privately negotiated transactions, including with employees or otherwise, pursuant to the requirements of Rule 10b5-1 and Rule 10b-18 of the Exchange Act, as well as to retire (by cash settlement or the payment of tax withholding amounts upon net settlement) equity-based awards granted under our 2020 Incentive Award Plan, as amended and restated (and any successor plan thereto), with the terms and conditions of these repurchases depending on legal requirements, price, market and economic conditions and other factors.
 The Company is not obligated under the terms of the plan to repurchase any of its Class A common stock or warrants, the program has no expiration date, and the Company may suspend or terminate the program at any time without prior notice.
-Any shares of Class A common stock and any warrants repurchased as part of this program will be canceled.
-On February 10, May 5, and November 7, 2022, GCMG's Board of Directors has made subsequent increases to its original stock repurchase authorization amount for shares and warrants.
-The increases As of December 31, 2022, the total authorization was \$90.0 million, excluding fees and expenses.
-On August 8, 2023, GCM Grosvenor's Board of Directors increased the firm's existing repurchase authorization by \$25 million, from \$90 million to \$115 million.
-On February 8, 2024, GCM Grosvenor's Board of Directors further increased the firm's existing repurchase authorization by \$20.025 million, from \$115 million to \$140 million.
+Any shares of Class A common stock and any warrants repurchased as part of this program will be immediately canceled.
+GCMG's Board of Directors has made subsequent increases to its original stock repurchase authorization amount for shares and warrants.
+As of December 31, 2023, the total authorization was \$ 115 million, excluding fees and expenses.
+On February 8, 2024, GCMG's Board of Directors increased the firm's existing repurchase authorization by \$ 25 million, from \$ 115 million to \$ 140 million.
+On February 6, 2025, GCMG's Board of Directors further increased the firm's existing repurchase authorization by \$ 50 million, from \$ 140 million to \$ 190 million.

-The table below presents information about deemed repurchases for (1) RSUs that were settled in cash and (2) amounts withheld in connection with the payment of tax liabilities on behalf of employees upon the settlement of vested RSUs.
-See Note 13 for additional information regarding RSUs.
+The table below presents information about deemed repurchases for RSUs that were settled in cash, including amounts withheld in connection with the payment of tax withholding obligations.
+See Note 12 for additional information regarding RSUs.

-Year Ended December 31, 2023 2022 2021 Deemed repurchases of Class A common stock 3,289,385 740,699 615,285 Average cost per deemed repurchase of Class A common stock \$ 7.85 \$ 8.70 \$ 11.27 Total cost of deemed repurchases \$ 25,835 \$ 6,445 \$ 6,934
+Year Ended December 31, 2024 2023 2022 Deemed repurchases of Class A common stock 3,510,276 3,289,385 740,699 Average cost per deemed repurchase of Class A common stock \$ 9.44 \$ 7.85 \$ 8.70 Total cost of deemed repurchases \$ 33,152 \$ 25,835 \$ 6,445